jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-29/chapter-17.md

 <!-- This innovation was extremely prejudicial in more instances than one; for as the barrier which comprehended so many nations was now removed; so the soldiers * passed all their time, and grew  † . -->

-When Julian was sent by Constantius into Gaul, he found that=
+When Julian was sent by Constantius into Gaul, he found that:
 - 50 towns on the Rhine had been taken by the Barbarians
 - the provinces were all plundered
 - the Roman army was gone, fleeing at the very mention of the enemies' name.